StatistikStadtZuerich/ld-data/README.md

 * `input` - Contains static metadata that is read in the pipeline.
 * `lib` - Contains custom code used in the RDF production pipeline.
 * `mappings` - Contains all the [XRM](https://github.com/zazuko/expressive-rdf-mapper) mapping files needed to map the data to RDF.
 This is the single source of truth for the mapping of all the dimensions.
-* `observatios` - Contains the mapping for the observations itself.
+* `observation` - Contains the mapping for the observations itself.
 This is the single source of truth for the mapping of the main observation.
-For historical reasons this is still maintained in a plain JSON file (CSVW standard) instead of XRM.
+For historical reasons this is still maintained in a plain JSON file (CSVW standard) instead of XRM (but it is generated based on the XRM version).
 * `pipelines` - Contains the [barnard59](https://github.com/zazuko/barnard59) pipelines that run the conversion itself.
 Barnard59 is a declarative way to run RDF conversion pipelines.
 * `scripts` - Contains the shell scripts needed to run the pipeline.
 * `sparql` - Contains SPARQL queries that are run in the pipeline.